Strech/avrora/README.md

 from the disk periodically, TTL different from `:infinity` ensures that.

-If the schema is resolved by name it will be always overwritten with the latest schema received from Schema Registry (this is a new behavior since [v0.10](https://github.com/Strech/avrora/releases/tag/v0.10.0)).
+If the schema is resolved by name it will be always overwritten with the latest schema received from Schema Registry.<sup>since [v0.10]</sup>

-:bulb: Disable automatic schemas registration if you want to avoid storing schemas and manually control registration process.
+:bulb: Disable schemas auto-registration if you want to avoid storing schemas and manually control registration process.
+Also it is recommended to turn off auto-registration when schemas containing [Confluent Schema References][8]. <sup>since [v0.14]</sup>

 ## Start cache process